 The Return of Superman 1993 trade paperback terminates during the beginning of Adventures of Superman #505, ending with Superman reuniting with Lois without bothering to address Clark Kent's reintroduction into society.

-In the ElfQuest New Blood story "One Life One Lie", the insane elf, Door, uses his rock-shaping powers to trap a human servant boy in rock restraints and shapes a stone knife which threatens to enter the boy's chest and kill him, all because the boy dropped a bowl of fruit.
+In the ElfQuest - New Blood story "One Life One Lie", the insane elf, Door, uses his rock-shaping powers to trap a human servant boy in rock restraints and shapes a stone knife coming down from the ceiling which threatens to enter the boy's chest and kill him, all because the boy dropped a bowl of fruit.
 The last time we see the boy, he's still alive and then... nothing.
-We never see the boy again or hear anything more of his fate.
+We never see the boy again or hear anything of his fate.

 ... until 2005, when he appeared as a character in the novel Superman: The Never Ending Battle, by Roger Stern.